Systemic lupus erythematosus

 • Urine status:

-• 24-hour collecting urine (creatinine clearance, immunophoresis).
+• 24h- collected urine (creatinine clearance, immunophoresis).

-• Thoracic x-ray.
+• Thoracic X-ray.

-• X-ray or ultrasound of aching joints.
+• X-ray resp.
+Ultrasound of painful joints.

 • Kidney biopsy: lupus nephritis.

-• Echocardiography: Carditis.
+• Echocardiography: carditis.

 • Capillary microscopy.